-The new alternative refrigerants, HFC-152a, R-744 (CO_2) and HFO-1234yf, are only approved by EPA for use in new vehicles.
-A system designed to use HFC-134a cannot be retrofitted to use any of these refrigerants.
+The new alternative refrigerants, HFC-152a, R-744 (CO2) and HFO-1234yf, are only approved by EPA for use in new

 Even though a CFC-12 system may be equipped with a retrofit label and conversion fittings, that doesn't provide "proof" of the type of refrigerant that may be in the system, or its purity.
 The only way to know for sure is to connect a refrigerant identifier to the system and take a reading.